joshburgess/inferno-most-fp-demo/README.md

 A more evolved, less Redux-like, & more reactive version of this demo might include doing the following:

+* ~~Stop assigning event handlers via Inferno (or React) component props.
+Instead, use most's `fromEvent` function to create declarative data flow pipelines. `fromEvent` takes in an event & a CSS selector and returns a stream of events that you can filter, combine with other streams, & transform in various ways.~~

+* ~~Stop using lodash's `debounce` function to perform rate limiting.
+Instead, use most's `debounce` function, which operates on Observable streams rather than functions, keeping everything consistently using the reactive paradigm.~~

+Note: The above changes have now been made.
+See the `event-streams` branch.

 * Stop using most-subject & the `dispatch` function.
 Using Subjects to dispatch Actions is an imperative construct, and we'd like to be as declarative and reactive as possible.

-* Stop assigning event handlers via Inferno (or React) component props.
-Instead, use most's `fromEvent` function to create declarative data flow pipelines. `fromEvent` takes in an event & a CSS selector and returns a stream of events that you can filter, combine with other streams, & transform in various ways.

-* Stop using lodash's `debounce` function to perform rate limiting.
-Instead, use most's `debounce` function, which operates on Observable streams rather than functions, keeping everything consistently using the reactive paradigm.

 * Start using Flow or TypeScript in order to reap the benefits of static type checking/analysis.
 Keep in mind that, although TypeScript seems to currently have the edge over Flow in terms of popularity & community activity, going with TypeScript means you will no longer be able to use ESLint, and TSLint is still missing a lot of rules & plugins available in the ESLint ecosystem.
 This is a downside of TypeScript being both a type checker and a compiler.
 It replaces a large amount of the tool chain, whereas Flow only adds type checking to standard JS semantics, allowing Flow users to continue using ESLint & Babel.
 This is a trade-off that might be worth it, but it's important to know that a trade-off exists when making that decision.